cerebral/cerebral/packages/cerebral-provider-firebase/README.md

 Firebase provider for Cerebral

 ### Install
-This is still alpha but to test the bleeding edge
+This is still alpha but to test the bleeding edge.
+Put "cerebral-provider-firebase": "next" in package.json and do.

-`npm install cerebral-provider-firebase@next --save`
+`npm install cerebral-provider-firebase@next`

 ## Setup